Pacific University String Project

 The Pacific University String Project is a partnership between college students’ learning how to teach and school-aged students learning how to play string instruments.

 The Pacific University String Project is the only Oregon member of the National String Project Consortium.

 Through this partnership, the preparation of string teachers is improved while the number of young string players is increased, both positively affecting the quality of available educational opportunities in the community.

 The Pacific University String Project is dedicated to:

-Lesson are available to students from 2nd grade to 12th grade.
+Students in 2nd through 12th grade learn how to play string instruments, including the violin, viola, cello and double bass, from our teachers-in-preparation and our master teacher.
 Students receive instruction in small and large group classes, orchestras, and/or in semi-individual and individual lessons.
-Meeting for two 50-minute classes each week for 12 weeks will enable students to progress from beginning to intermediate and advanced levels of playing.
+Each meeting for two 50-minute classes each week for 12 weeks will enable students to progress from beginning to intermediate and advanced levels of playing.
 Each semester, students perform in two public performances.
-See Class Descriptions for more details and registration information.

 We offer numerous ways for our students to grow as musicians such as,

 The teachers in the String Project are college students who are interested in learning how to teach stringed instruments to younger students.
 Student-teachers in the String Project take pedagogy classes and meet regularly with master teachers, who supervises and advises their weekly classes.
 They are actively involved in recruitment and communication with parents, and they help plan public performances each semester.